dev4press/gd-forum-manager-for-bbpress/readme.txt

 * New: option to control saving of the edit log or topics
 * New: fire actions before and after ajax processing calls
 * New: filters to modify Edit and Quick Edit button HTML content
+* Edit: many improvements to the plugin initialization
 * Edit: various improvements to the plugin core code
 * Edit: several styling improvements and changes to popup dialog
 * Edit: more compact styling layout for the dialog elements